mkasberg/container-immersion/_labs/07-serving-php.md

 [Docker Hub](https://hub.docker.com/) leads us to the [Official PHP Image](https://hub.docker.com/_/php/).

 Let's try running our website in a Docker container based on that image.
+Also, our its-apache container is still running in daemon mode.
+We'll need to stop that first.

 ```
+$ docker stop its-apache
 $ docker run -d -p 80:80 --name its-php -v $(pwd):/var/www/html php:7.1-apache
 ```